State setup guide

 Mandated reporting requirements should be checked directly against Illinois law and the license board guidance for the therapist's discipline.

-Next step: build forms and policy review into launchKeep clinical policies, privacy workflows, intake forms, and billing policies on the same launch checklist.
+Next step: build forms and policy review into setupKeep clinical policies, privacy workflows, intake forms, and billing policies on the same setup checklist.

 Insurance credentialing notes